darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 3.1 - First pairing

-1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing)
+1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
 2. Press & hold simultaneously Share & PS buttons until the LED blink white.
 3. Color on controller will change once pairing is complete.